Cary St. Cafe owner, 2 employees hospitalized after explosion on food truck

-RICHMOND, Va. — The owner of the Cary St. Cafe and two employees were hospitalized after a “mechanical issue” caused an explosion on the restaurant’s food truck Friday night.
+RICHMOND, Va. — The owner of the Cary St. Cafe and two of her employees were hospitalized after a “mechanical issue” caused an explosion on the restaurant’s food truck Friday night.

 Cary St. Cafe manager Michelle Clark said the incident happened around 9:30 p.m.
 Friday.